-In fact, estradiol, the predominant form of estrogen, is critical to sexual function for people who were assigned male at birth.
+In fact, estradiol, the predominant form of estrogen, is critical to for people who were assigned male at birth.
 Estradiol plays a significant role in sexual arousal, sperm production, and erectile function.

 Although hormone replacement therapy is an option for trans and gender non-conforming people, a trans man who isn’t on hormones, for example, isn’t any less male than one who is.

 Many secondary sex characteristics are easily identifiable.
 This includes facial hair, breast tissue, and vocal range.

 Because of this, they’re often used to make quick assessments about sex.